thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 Within this state of flux, what is it that makes some of us so vehemently for and against particular software tools that are seemingly disposable?
 More pressing, how can CTOs and platform leads become more effective at driving tooling choices?
-I am witnessing too many subjective Ansible v Terraform v Puppet arguments, that I am pushed to define a method to guide the choice.
+I am witnessing too many subjective Ansible v Terraform v Puppet arguments, that I am pushed to define a method to guide this decision making process.
 In this post I will describe this method using art and automation tooling.

 #### Life Imitates Art